Alan Carr: Stand-up

+Autobiography

+Look Who It Is! is Carr's autobiography published in 2008.
+It details his life from growing up in Weymouth to presenting The Friday Night Project.
+In the book, Carr recounts how he grew up in the shadow of his father Graham, and was therefore expected to grow up to be a great football player, despite his childhood "puppy fat".
+The book laments on his schooldays – he was picked last for the football team when the other students found out his lack of talent and his father forced him to refuse to communicate with a friend because he was apparently "gaying him up".
+Carr also tells the story of how puberty left him with "big teeth" and a camp voice.

 Personal life

-Carr is gay, but does not consider his sexuality to be a focal part of his act, once saying, "I just think gay people need to get over themselves.
+Carr is gay, but does not consider his sexuality to be a focal part of his act; in 2008, he said: "I just think gay people need to get over themselves.
 Just because you're gay and on the telly doesn't mean you're a role model.
 I'm just a comedian.
 That's all I am.
-What am I meant to do?
-Do I go down the Julian Clary route and talk about fisting and poppers?
 I don't talk about being gay and I think what better equality for gays than that?"

-According to Carr, he has been comfortable with his sexuality from a very young age.
+According to Carr, he has been aware of his sexuality from a very young age.
 When Eddie Izzard was a guest on Chatty Man and asked Carr when he came out of the closet, he replied that he was "never really in" and other children were already making fun of his camp behaviour when he was eight or nine years old.

 In January 2018, Carr married his partner of ten years, Paul Drayton, in Los Angeles.
 The wedding was officiated by his best friend Adele.
-The couple announced their separation in January 2022 following Drayton's conviction for drink-driving.
+The couple announced their separation in January 2022 following Drayton's conviction for drunk-driving.
 Carr lives in West Sussex, three miles from Horsham.

-Controversy

-When accepting his award for Best Entertainment Personality at the British Comedy Awards in December 2008, Carr dedicated it to Karen Matthews, who had earlier that month been found guilty of kidnapping Shannon Matthews, her own daughter.
-Carr was quoted by BBC News as stating: "I should dedicate this award to her [Karen].
-She would be my dream guest.
-I think she's a gay icon.
-People like a bit of rough, don't they?"

-Shahid Malik, MP for Matthews' constituency of Dewsbury, described Carr's comments about Matthews as "sick and insensitive".
-Carr subsequently apologised for his comments, saying "I realise what I said was insensitive and I am very sorry for any offence caused."
-On his own website he added: "For those of you who have enjoyed my comedy and seen my act over the last seven years you all would have got used to my tongue in cheek style and near the knuckle observations.
-Last night at the Comedy Awards [...]
-I was being ironic, these aren't my real sentiments obviously."